PDI7/Bubblify/README.md

 - Go to the "Device Manager"
 - Select a virtual or physical device
-- Run the app with the green arrow or press shift + F10
+- Run the app with the blue arrow on top in Android Studio or press "Shift + F10"

 ![run-app-android-studio.png](resources/run-app-android-studio.png)